sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
 Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
 In fact, {{I-D.ietf-mile-xmpp-grid}} provides brokering capabilities to facilitate such point-to-point data transfers.

+Each of the SACM Components listed depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

 # A Word On SACM Components, Capabilities, and Interfaces
 As previously mentioned, the SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
 The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism, where the preferred transfer mechanism would be XMPP-grid.